micmejia/bible-dump/NKJV/2 Corinthians/2 Cor 8.md

 And we have sent with them our brother whom we have often proved diligent in many things, but now much more diligent, because of the great confidence which _we have_ in you.

 ###### 23
 If _anyone inquires_ about Titus, _he is_ my partner and fellow worker concerning you.
-Or if our brethren _are inquired about, they are_ messengers[^c] of the churches, the glory of Christ.
+Or if our brethren _are inquired about, they are_ messengers of the churches, the glory of Christ.

 ###### 24
-Therefore show to them, [^d]and before the churches, the proof of your love and of our boasting on your behalf.
+Therefore show to them, and before the churches, the proof of your love and of our boasting on your behalf.